February 21, 2002 – 16:00

 Frank rang Victoria's doorbell.
 She let him in.

 "I'll be ready in a minute.
-Come in," she said from the landing above the stairs and returned inside her apartment.
+Come in," said Victoria from the landing above the stairs before returning inside her apartment.

 "Are we going there by car or a different method?
 I meant to ask Coralis, but forgot about it."

 "I've been looking forward to it, honestly.
-The last few days, it's been all my sister can talk about and well, I'll get to see what Coralis actually does for a living."
+The last few days, it's been all my sister can talk about and well, I'll get to see what Coralis primarily does for a living."

 "You'll like it, I think.
 I know you're not a sports fan, but you'll probably enjoy the atmosphere.
-Plus, it's indeed a pleasant way to introduce you to our world.
-I mean, to what we are, as that sport is rooted deep in mage culture.
-I take that you're not too mad anymore at me and Coralis?"
+Plus, it's indeed a pleasant way to introduce you to what we are, as that sport is rooted deep in mage culture.
+Are you still mad at me and Coralis?"

 "I'm still a bit upset, but more about the fact that you guys didn't tell me sooner.
 I haven't seen Coralis since Sunday night, but we've been talking more.
 I like that for once, she told me exactly what she was up to, instead of just saying work, and to me, it weights a lot.
 It makes me feel closer to her."